OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		1. JT – We covered this earlier.
 	6. **Communications plan**
 		1. JT - how will we communicate our OSS release.
 How will we communicate our stable release.
 We wanted to improve communications from MFI about which of their customers are using OpenWIS.
-		2. A-OWIS-SC-2016-23: RGib - email info about who is using OpenWIS to both TC and SC.
-OWIS-A
+		2. ACT-OWIS-SC-2016-23: RGib - email info about who is using OpenWIS to both TC and SC.
+OWIS-ACT
 		3. JT – As RGib said, MFI users are mainly interested in being endorsed by WMO; they don't see other benefits of OpenWIS.
 		4. JT - so our communications plan needs to be clearer about the benefits of being a contributor.
 Community building is a secondary concern, after building quality software.
 We said there are tasks that need doing to communicate about the project that fit in the role of the Community Manager role and that we would allocate those tasks as we approach our OSS release.
 We agree that we will do that later, to coincide with the open-source release
-		5. A-OWIS-SC-2016-24: LLG – Clarify in the communications plan.
-OWIS-A
+		5. ACT-OWIS-SC-2016-24: LLG – Clarify in the communications plan.
+OWIS-ACT
 		6. RGir - Also we wanted to improve the content on the website.
-		7. A-OWIS-SC-2016-25: RGib - Improve the existing web-site (nothing grand).
-OWIS-A
+		7. ACT-OWIS-SC-2016-25: RGib - Improve the existing web-site (nothing grand).
+OWIS-ACT
 		8. RGib – We can provide to the Association the feedback received so far from users.
-		9. A-OWIS-SC-2016-26: RGib - Provide to the Association the feedback received so far from users to TC and SC.
-OWIS-A
+		9. ACT-OWIS-SC-2016-26: RGib - Provide to the Association the feedback received so far from users to TC and SC.
+OWIS-ACT
 		10. MDA - When we go open source, send CBS an email to announce it.
 Also include in the plan how we communicate at the CBS meeting.
 		11. MDA – We should also communicate about enlarging the scope of the Association and explain the difference between that and the core software, especially to the other commissions.
 		12. JT – A 3.14.4 stable release will occur in less than a month.
 Then a development release around June, maybe another development release a little later, then a stable 4.2 in March 2017.